 In early March, my husband Tom and I escaped for a getaway to the Crystal Coast in North Carolina’s Carteret County.
 Our destination: Beaufort, NC.
 If you are ready for a roadtrip and a satisfying getaway that checks all the boxes, Beaufort is the place.
 This charming and historic town is the perfect place to get away from it all and still take in tons of fun, a bit of adventure and lots of delicious food and drink.
 With so much to share, I’ll be bringing you all the intel here in several of my safe travels, Springtime posts.

-Today, just a taste of all that is to come as this is the first of a three part post.
-On Thurs March 25 I was delighted to share all there is to see and do in Beaufort with my friend Ken Smith at WRAL in Raleigh and then again with my friend Beth Troutman on Charlotte’s WCNC,
+Today, just a taste of all that is to come abut food and travel adventure in Beaufort NC.
+In addition to this post, I was delighted to share all there is to see and do in Beaufort with my friend Ken Smith at WRAL in Raleigh and then again with my friend Beth Troutman on Charlotte’s WCNC,

 In case you missed it.
-You can watch the interview here.
+You can watch the interview with Ken Smith here.